softwaresaved/2020-04-30-ramp-swc/novice/python/05-cond.md

 ## Conditionals

-We can ask Python to take different actions, depending on a condition, with an if statement:
+We can ask Python to take different actions, depending on a condition, with an if statement (you'll need to type this in - don't copy and paste this code directly, it won't work):

 ~~~ {.python}
 num = 37